-The Argentine admits he would willingly leave the club should they deem him surplus to requirements and believes they must look to bolster their defence
+The Argentine admits he would willingly leave the club should it deem him surplus to requirements and believes the team must look to bolster its defense

 The 29-year-old admits there were tentative calls from interested parties during the past three seasons and, while he insists he will always determine to fight for his place in the side, he confesses he would be prepared to move on should Barca deem him surplus to requirements.

 "You never know," he told El Pais when asked about a potential transfer.
 "In football, you have to be prepared for anything.
 There were calls from somewhere else, but no offers.

 "There are always doubts.
 You are at Barcelona and you have to fight for your place.
 The question is whether you now fight in the same circumstances, as I have have always had to win my starting place throughout my career.
 It's as it should be.

 "If Barca tell me they don't need me, I will be off within a minute."